Propaganda in the Rhodesian Bush War: "Anatomy of Terror"

 "Anatomy of Terror" was a booklet published by the Rhodesian Ministry of Information in January 1974.
-It was circulated internationally by the Rhodesian information office and documented the alleged atrocities of the African guerrilla armies.
+It was circulated internationally by the Rhodesian information office and documented the atrocities of the African guerrilla armies.

 Psychological operations

 Propaganda: Operation Split-Shot

-As the war progressed and the Rhodesian government's control diminished, the 1st Psychological Operations Unit of the RF implemented "Operation Split-Shot."
+As the war progressed and the Rhodesian government's control diminished, the 1st Psychological Operations Unit of the RSF implemented "Operation Split-Shot."
 Leaflets were distributed to engender fear among the Rhodesian population.
 The campaign was focused around the theme of "Terror and death is the way of the communist terrorists in Rhodesia."
 Leaflets depicted ZANLA/ZIPRA recruiters forcing black Rhodesians into training camps, raping women in front of their children, spreading sexually transmitted diseases, and killing defenceless civilians.
 These leaflets also depicted military recruits being mistreated and killed by opposition forces.

 Propaganda efforts backfired when Rhodesians who voluntarily joined the opposition forces returned to their villages unharmed.
 According to senior members of the 1st Psychological Operations Unit, the unit was creating their propaganda based on false intelligence.
 The Rhodesians began to realise that the information presented in the leaflets was false and therefore began to mistrust their government.

 As a final effort, PSYOP forces resorted to reporting messages from the spirits to gain credibility with rural tribes.
 "Mhondoro, your tribal spirit, has sent a message to say that your ancestral spirits are very dissatisfied with you.
 As a result of this, there has been no rain, your crops have died and there could be great famine.
 It is only the Government which can help you, but you have to realize your obligation to help the government also."
 Efforts were unsuccessful, as the source of the propaganda had already lost all credibility.